FrontMatter/web-documentation-nextjs/content/docs/settings.md

 > **Info**: Check the [custom taxonomy](/docs/content-types#custom-taxonomy-field) section for more information.

-### frontMatter.taxonomy.dateField

-This setting is used to define the publishing date field of your articles.

-- Type: `string`
-- Default: `date`

-> **Important**: if you would use another field in your content types, be sure to remap this setting.

 ### frontMatter.taxonomy.dateFormat

 Specify the date format for your articles.
 Check [date-fns formating](https://date-fns.org/v2.0.1/docs/format) for more information.